BudjakovDmitry/tech/linux/terminal/commands/uniq.md

 # uniq

 Filter out the repeated lines.
+It accepts a list of data from either standard input or a single file.

 Note, that the `uniq` command only removes duplicated lines if they are consecutive.